Written by Lisa Jones.

 In many cases the media are promoting your music free of charge and saying thanks is always appreciated.
 It can also make them more willing to work with you the next time around.

 Whenever a press release, review, interview or photos goes live, share it on your social media pages.
-Tag the media organisation who publicised it, and give credit where credit is due.
+Tag the media organisation who publicised it, giving credit where credit is due.
 This gives you a way to promote that media organisation in return for the promotion they have given you.

 It’s worth remembering that most media organisations do not receive any income or payment for their work, and they offer the majority of their services free of charge.
-Any way in which you can say thanks is seen as just that – a thank you.
+Any way in which you can say thanks will always be greatly appreciated.